BPS Wilson Loops on S^2 at Higher Loops

 It is the purpose of this paper to explore the connection of the Wilson loops (\ref{theloop}) to the proposed reduced 2-d model further.
 We consider the vacuum expectation value (VEV) of the Wilson loop constructed in \cite{Drukker:2007qr} consisting of two longitudes to second order in the 't Hooft coupling.
 The resulting integrals involve Feynman parameters as well as integrations over the longitudes themselves.
 We find that for angles away from zero separating the longitudes, numerical integration produces accurate results.
 These are in excellent agreement with (\ref{prop}).
 We continue to the same calculation for a ``wavy-latitude'': a latitude with a sinusoidal wave of low period in the polar angle describing it, see figure \ref{fig:loops}.
 Using the same techniques, we similarly find excellent agreement with (\ref{prop}), and for a continuous range of wave amplitudes.

 We also consider the connected correlator of two distinct latitudes to third order in the 't Hooft coupling.
 In this case we cannot compare to the Bassetto and Griguolo result, as that result is valid for the VEV of a single Wilson loop and not a connected correlator of two.
 Instead we compare to the reduced 2-d model of \cite{Drukker:2007qr} presented above, in light-cone gauge.
 The reduced model produces results which are consistent with the result from planar ${\cal N} = 4$ SYM at leading order (second order) in the 't Hooft coupling.
-However at the next order, i.e. third order in the 't Hooft coupling, we do not find agreement.
-It is possible that in another gauge, e.g. the generalized Feynman gauge with $\xi = -1$, a result in agreement with the ${\cal N}=4$ calculation could be found.
-Both the restriction to the zero instanton sector, and the Wu-Mandelstam-Leibbrandt prescription are issues which could preclude gauge invariance here.
-It was shown in \cite{Drukker:2007qr} that for a circular Wilson loop, the $\xi=-1$ gauge and the light-cone gauge give the same result at second order in the separation of the latitudes to test for a match with the reduced model, but the result also does not preclude the existence of such a match.
+At the next order, i.e. third order in the 't Hooft coupling, we attempt to make a comparison in the limit where the latitudes becomes coincident.
+We find that we are unable to calculate the result at the necessary order in the separation of the latitudes to test for a match with the reduced model, but the result also does not preclude the existence of such a match.